ncihtan/htan_missing_manual/data_access/biq_query.md

 ![Example BiqQuery on Single Cell Data](../img/big_query11.png)

 ## Accessing Cell Spatial Data
-We also host a number of tables that contain information on cellular locations and the estimated expression of key marker protein based multiplexed imaging followed by cell segmentation.
-These tables are available on ISB-CGC and are derived from Imaging Level 4 t-CyCif files submitted by HTAN centers.
+We also host a number of tables that contain information on cellular locations and the estimated expression of key marker proteins derived from multiplexed imaging followed by cell segmentation.

 ![Example BiqQuery Cell Spatial Data](../img/big_query12.png)